Yoga For Healing provides yoga classes specifically designed to support healing in survivors of trauma.

 Trauma has a large impact on the body’s physiology.
-For many, trauma symptoms are held in the body long after trauma has occurred.
+For many trauma survivors, symptoms are held in the body, mind and spirit long after trauma has occurred.

 While experiencing danger, our body's survival system activates and takes over, commonly putting us in fight, flight or freeze and submit mode.
 For many survivors of trauma, this survival system stays activated after a traumatic event is over, causing the body and mind to sense danger even when there is none.

 This can manifest in the body in many ways including intrusive memories, physical pain, and emotional disruption ranging from being extremely anxious and easily angered to feeling numb and disconnected from one’s body.
 Yoga can provide an entry point at the physical level for survivors to reconnect with and reclaim their body and mind.

 Yoga For Healing classes use mindfulness practices, breath work and yoga asanas (poses) as tools to become reacquainted with one's body in a way that feels safe and accessible.